In this post, we’ll answer the question: “Why was my VA claim deferred?”

 In these instances, the VA Rater will defer your claim pending additional information from the C&P examiner.

-How often is a VA deferred claim approved?
+How often are deferred VA claims approved?

 A VA deferred claim has the same chance of getting approved as any other claim, assuming the VA Rater can obtain additional information that’s helpful to the rating decision.